Faithful-Resource-Pack/Docs/src/routes/pages/textures/cf32-texturing-guidelines.md

 ## Conclusion

 <p>
   <i>Well, you did it and got through the whole thing.
 You should hopefully now have an actual idea of what Classic Faithful looks like and how it's done behind the scenes.
-If you have any questions or want something changed, make sure to let us know in our <a href="https://discord.gg/KSEhCVtg4J">Discord Server.</a></i>
+If you have any questions or want something changed, make sure to let us know on our <a href="https://discord.gg/KSEhCVtg4J">Discord Server.</a></i>
 </p>

 ___